About this course

-You can make your systems and contracts GDPR compliant and you can bring your workforce up to date with all staff training.
+You can make your systems and contracts GDPR compliant, and you can bring your workforce up to date with all staff training.
 Data protection compliance training reduces the likelihood of data breaches at work and significantly strengthens your defence when dealing with the DPC.

-Why is Data Protection compliance training important?
+Why is data protection compliance training important?

 Today’s technology is becoming increasingly more advanced which makes computer systems harder to penetrate.
 Hackers now rely heavily on human error.

-Training is essential as an employee must comply with the new law and understand the risks to the organisation’s reputation, the fines the organisation may face and their own personal risk of disciplinary action or even dismissal if they are involved in a data breach.
+Training is essential as an employee must comply with the law and understand the risks to the organisation’s reputation, the fines the organisation may face and their own personal risk of disciplinary action or even dismissal if they are involved in a data breach.

-Who needs Data Protection training?
+Who needs data protection training?

-In a recent report, Managing Insider Risk through Training & Culture, data protection and privacy training professionals stated that their employees are their weakest link when it comes to information security.
 The DPC advises it is good practice to provide all staff with data protection training on or shortly after starting employment with regular refresher updates throughout their employment.